Hanrisxie94/gm-fabric-go/README.md

 popd
 ```
 ## Test client
-we also generate the stub of a grpc client for testing.
+We also generate the stub of a grpc client for testing.
 ```
 .
 └── test_service